Battle of Didgori: Muslim coalition

+According to Matthew of Edessa, the Muslim coalition numbered 560,000 men in total, led by Ilghazi with his vassal Tughan-Arslan, and with support from nomadic Arab tribes.

 As the Georgian king was well aware of the coalition's plans, he decided to exclude one of the coalition leaders.
-In the first half of 1121, the Georgians twice attacked Seljuks in the territory of the Emirate of Ganja and massacred them.
+In the first half of 1121, the Georgians twice attacked the Seljuks in the territory of the Emirate of Ganja and massacred them.
 As a consequence, the ruler of Arran was no longer able to participate in the campaign.

 Ilghazi was aware of the defeat of his main ally, but he continued his march.
 In July 1121, the army of Ilghazi entered Georgian territory.
 According to Al-Fāriqī, Ilghazi selected the route from Kars to Javakheti and Trialeti to reach Tbilisi, where he could camp, rest, and then act against the Georgians.
 The Muslim army under the overall command of Ilghazi entered the valley of Trialeti in eastern Georgia and encamped in the vicinities of Didgori and Manglisi in 10 August 1121, about a day's march from Tbilisi.

 Little is known of Ilghazi's exact battle plan or course of action and order of battle other than the commonly suggested deployment of large numbers of light missile troops, particularly archers and light cavalry in the vanguard to harass the enemy lines while the bulk of the army remained behind them in orderly battle formation.
 It is suggested that Ilghazi's vanguard approached David's army and reported back about a much smaller force than expected, which might have raised Ilghazi's confidence enough to not expect any surprise.
 It is also claimed that the Seljuq light cavalry rode in front of the Georgians and started to shoot and taunt them which was received with little to no effect on their morale.
 There is no evidence of heavy cavalry present on Ilghazi's side or any type of cavalry which could have matched the Georgian counterpart.